maiqueb/maiqueb.github.io/_posts/2023-10-02-openshift-microsegmentation.markdown

                 - postgresql
 ```

-## Restrict traffic on the secondary network
-TODO

 ## Access the DB from the virtual machine
 ```bash
 PGPASSWORD=cheese psql -U splinter -h 192.168.200.1 turtles -c 'select * from ninja_turtles'